andrecowie/kiwisle/Backlog.md

 Maybe it's me.
 #### Ben
 More meetings, and more work done by the team compared to Iteration 1.
 However It could be improved by more.
 I also learnt how to use github properly and try not to use local repository too much and keep committing to the github.
 For final iteration I believe we can spend more time for SE - setting dedicated team meetings, and allowing everyone to work on the project so we can lessen our burden on each other.
+#### Alex
+As I see it, the primary problem for the inconsistency in this project is due to a lack of time needed to gather and coordinate the team.
+The team seems to steer off course quickly as we all have other commitments.
+There was more work done towards this project by the team but I think we were just as fractured as we were before.
+Communication seems to have marginally improved but are still not frequent enough to steer the team in the right direction.
+The project does not have a clearly defined goal other than to add features, decided by the development team.
+I think this demotivates the team and does not provide any impetus to really get things done.

 # Iteration Three